Cross-correlating Sunyaev-Zel'dovich and Weak Lensing Maps: Conclusion

-It is known that the IGM is most likely have been preheated by non-gravitational sources.
+{\bf Effect of Pre-heating:} It is known that the IGM is most likely have been preheated by non-gravitational sources.
 The feedback from SN or AGN can play an important role.
 The analytical modelling of such non-gravitational processes is rather difficult.
 Numerical simulations \citep{Spr01,dasilva00,dasilva04,White02,Lin04} have shown that the amplitude of the tSZ signal is sensitive to the non-gravitational processes, e.g. the amount of radiative cooling and energy feedback.
 It is also not straightforward to disentangle contributions from competing processes.
 The inputs from simulations are vital for any progress.
 Our analytical results should be treated as a first step in this direction.
 We have focused mainly on large angular scales where we expect the gravitational process to dominate and such effects to be minimal.
-Indeed, studies involving simulations have found that the cross-spectra involving tSZ and wl maps are less affected by the baryonic physics \citep{SZ11}.
+We find that the simulations without pre-heating (GO) can be understood using analytical arguments.
+Thus the affect of additional baryonic physics can be separated using the formalism developed here.
+To understand the effect of baryonic physics we have developed the simulated maps in different components and studied them individually.
+We also find that even in the presence of preheating the {\em cool} component $y_{\rm T}$ of the IGM remains relatively undisturbed and can be modelled using a linear biasing scheme.

-Our results are derived using cross-correlating tomographic slices from weak lensing surveys and the projected tSZ surveys.
+{\bf From tomography to 3D:} Our results are derived using cross-correlating tomographic slices from weak lensing surveys and the projected tSZ surveys.
 With suitable modification, they can be equally applicable to cross-correlation studies using tomographic maps from the same or different weak lensing surveys.
 The results can also be used to study the weak lensing of CMB by cross-correlating it against tomographic weak lensing maps or tSZ maps.
 To move beyond a tomographic or projected survey, a complete 3D analysis can be invoked.
-An analysis similar to what has been presented here for the kinetic Sunyaev-Zel'dovich effect (e.g. \cite{Shao11}) can provide valuable information about the reionization history of the Universe (Munshi et al. 2011; in preparation).
+An analysis similar to what has been presented here for the kinetic Sunyaev-Zel'dovich effect (e.g. \cite{Shao11}) can provide valuable information about the reionization history of the Universe (Munshi et al. 2013; in preparation).